Recently I surprised the hell out of myself and beat 16,659 other people to win Warrior Dash.

 And to be honest, that wasn’t the goal.
 With a hard 5k the weekend before and a duathlon coming up in a week, my only goal was to have fun and see if Warrior Dash could live up to the hype.

-My experience led me to partner with Nerve Rush to write a 44-page Obstacle Race Training Guide.
+My experience led me to write a free report outlined the five “Universal Truths” of obstacle course racing.
 You can download it now, for free.

 The Warrior Dash Race Report

 Any race that has a narrow beginning onto an even narrower trail needs a strategic start.
 So I weaved my way close to the starting line and got close to the front runners, expecting to be in the top 20-30 of the 500+ runners in the second wave.

 When the announcer signaled the start – by enormous flames shooting from the canopy above us – we took off and ran along a narrow trail maneuvering over mud, logs, roots, rocks, and puddles.
 Less than a minute into the race I stepped onto a slippery log, slipped off and nearly face-planted into the mud.